 • The Alpha Course

-• ‘The Marriage Course’ and pre-marriage courses
+• ‘The Marriage Course’ and pre-marriage courses from time to time

-• An annual church away weekend at Sizewell Hall
+• An annual Church Weekend away at Sizewell Hall

 • Social events for the local community (such as quizzes, music, drama, mime etc.)